COVID-19 pill Paxlovid moves closer to full FDA approval

 The FDA reviewed Pfizer data showing Paxlovid made no meaningful difference in otherwise healthy adults, whether or not they’d been previously vaccinated.

 But when FDA teased out data for high-risk adults — regardless of their vaccination or infection history — Paxlovid still showed a significant benefit, reducing the chance of hospitalization or death between 60% and 85%, depending on individual circumstances.
-Patients in this group included seniors and those with serious health problems, such as diabetes, obesity, lung disease and immune-system disorders.
+Patients in that group included seniors and those with serious health problems, such as diabetes, obesity, lung disease and immune-system disorders.

 With so many different factors, panelists said prescribing Paxlovid will remain a case-by-case decision.